 Periventricular leukomalacia (PVL) is a form of brain damage that affects the white matter of brain, resulting in the cells in the white matter of brain either decaying or dying.
-In turn, an area of the brain is left empty, resulting in fluid buildup.
-It’s estimated that around 60-100% of all children who have PVL will also develop cerebral palsy (CP).
-In most cases, spastic diplegia is the most typical type of CP that develops due to PVL.
-Although uncommon, quadriplegia CP may also develop.
+In turn, an area of the brain is empty, resulting in fluid buildup.

-Cell damage to the brain’s periventricular tissue as well as a decrease in blood flow are the two primary reasons that PVL occurs.
+Periventricular leukomalacia causes cell damage to the brain’s periventricular tissue as well as a decrease in blood flow.
+These are the two primary reasons why this condition occurs.
 In addition, babies born prematurely, especially before 32 weeks gestation, have a heightened risk of PVL.
 Unfortunately, premature infants are also at the highest risk of death should they develop PVL.

 - Having twins